 Dozier covered the war in Iraq for CBS News from 2003, until she was wounded in a car bombing in 2006.
 That bombing killed the U.S. Army officer her team was filming--Capt.
 James Alex Funkhouser, along with his Iraqi translator "Sam," and Dozier's colleagues CBS cameraman Paul Douglas and soundman James Brolan.

-In her best-selling memoir, Breathing the Fire: Fighting to Report and Get Back to the Fight, Dozier recounts the attack and journey to recovery, thanks to the troops on the ground and an army of medical professionals who took her from learning to walk again to running 10Ks -- pain- and post-traumatic-stress free.
+In her best-selling memoir, Breathing the Fire: Fighting to Survive and Get Back to the Fight, Dozier recounts the attack and journey to recovery, thanks to the troops on the ground and an army of medical professionals who took her from learning to walk again to running 10Ks -- pain- and post-traumatic-stress free.

 The author's proceeds from the paperback and e-book go to charities for the combat-injured like Fisher House.
 Dozier has also used fees from speaking to national security forums to donate the paperback to patients and families going through the same medical crisis.